 If you are unable to visit in person, you can also pay fines over the phone.
 Please call the Worcestershire County Council customer contact centre on 01905 765765, or Firstpoint on 01905 542551.

 Please return your loans through the external hatch next to the entrance.
 Please note there will be a delay of 3-4 days between the date a book is returned and when it is removed from your account.
-You can also drop off your loans in the Pierson building on St John's campus.
+You can also drop off your loans at any open Worcestershire branch library.

-You can have one computer booking a day, for 1 hour and 50 minutes.
+You can book a computer for 50 minutes.
+Please speak to a member of staff if you need additional time.
 Printing is self-service as normal.

 Please contact student timetabling to find out the latest on space bookings on campus.